raspberrypi/usbboot/Readme.md

 other versions of the firmware by passing the `-d` flag to specify the directory where the firmware should be loaded from.
 E.g. The firmware in the [msd](msd/README.md) can be replaced with newer/older versions.

+From Raspberry Pi5 onwards the MSD firmware has been replaced with a Linux initramfs providing a mass-storage-gadget.

 For more information run `rpiboot -h`.